akka/akka-management/bootstrap-joining-demo/aws-api/ec2-tag-based/README.md

 ```

 Now, in the `bootstrap-joining-demo/aws-api/target/universal` folder, you should have a
-`bootstrap-joining-demo-aws-api-1.0.zip` file.
+`app.zip` file.

 Step 7: Tag Instances
 ---------------------

 Tag your instances with tag "service" -> "products-api".
+The demo app is configured (via the "akka.discovery.aws-api-ec2-tag-based.filters" key, see the application.conf file)
+to require an additional tag "purpose" -> "demo".

 ![tagging instances](screenshots/discovery-aws-ec2-tagged-instances.png)

 Step 8: Run and validate the cluster !